janvdl/MSc-Enlarging-Directed-Graphs/README.md

-My M.Sc. - Enlarging directed graphs to ensure all nodes are contained in cycles
+Enlarging directed graphs to ensure all nodes are contained in cycles
 ===
-Python source code for my thesis on graph enlargement.
-I hope someone may find my work useful in the future.
+Python source code for my M.Sc. thesis on graph enlargement.

 Licence
 ===